Vietnam.vn - Nền tảng quảng bá Việt Nam

 Congressman Mike Waltz

 Mike Waltz is a veteran who has publicly expressed his desire to serve in the Trump administration.
-Mr. Walz could be a pick for Secretary of Defense or head of the Department of Veterans Affairs.
+Mr. Walz could be a candidate for Secretary of Defense or head of the Department of Veterans Affairs.

 Richard Grenell